uncefact/spec-untp/website/docs/specification/DigitalIdentityAnchor.md

 ```
 ## DIA Trust Anchors

 The integrity of the DIA depends on verifiers knowing the authoritative list of authoritative registry issuer DIDs.
-Whilst it is possible for each verifier to maintain their own whitelist of trusted issuers, scalable global uptake would be facilited if there is a UN maintained and trusted whitelist.
+Whilst it is possible for each verifier to maintain their own whitelist of trusted issuers, scalable global uptake would be facilitated if there is a UN maintained and trusted whitelist.

 The data model for a UN maintained identifier scheme register is defined in the [Identity Resolver](IdentityResolver.md) specification and a prototype will be implemented for UNTP testing.
 A production implementation will require a new UN/CEFACT project proposal which will be submitted in due course.